 “That you cry during Mary Poppins.”
 Noel and Adrian both said.
 The softness of her vocal cords brushed against his.
 Together, they made thunder.
 “Stay, I said.”
 He glared at his uncle through Noel’s eyes, willed him back.

 “Adrian?”
 His mama stepped forward.
-He had to look up to see her now.
+Noel was half a foot shorter than him, so he had to look up to see his mama.

 “I’m sorry,” was all she said, pulling Noel into her embrace.